polakluk/phonebook_frontend/_proposal/proposal_lukaspolak.md

 ##### Week 7-8

 The next step should be making sure that anybody can easily setup and run the application.
 For this job, I picked *Vagrant*, thanks to its platform independence.
-The program combines two the most important features - it is platform independent and it is easi to set up even for non-technocal person.
+The program combines two the most important features - it is platform independent and it is easy to set up even for non-technocal person.
 As I never worked with Vagrant, I expect to run into several difficulties with it along the process of learning it.
-However, I have friends in community of people who use Vagrant extensively and frequently write scripts, so writing the script file will not pose a huge problem.
+However, I have friends in community of people who use Vagrant extensively and frequently write scripts who are willing to help me in case I get stuck.
+Thus, writing the script file will not pose a huge problem.
 The created script should be able to set up an environment in which:

 * python with all required dependencies is installed
 * backend REST API service is running